-The Joint Combat Aircraft is the requirement for a multi-role aircraft to be operated jointly by the Royal Air Force and the Royal Navy from both fixed and deployable land bases and the new Queen Elizabeth Class aircraft carriers.
+The Joint Combat Aircraft is the requirement for a multi-role aircraft to be operated jointly by the Royal Air Force and the Royal Navy from both land bases and the new Queen Elizabeth Class aircraft carriers.

-The Joint Strike Fighter (F-35 Lightning II) was selected as the aircraft to meet the Joint Combat Aircraft requirement, and provides the UK with a fifth generation air system.
-Lightning II provides the UK with an expeditionary multi-role combat aircraft with the ability to enter and operate within contested airspace.
-Lightning II is a stealth aircraft which includes an array of advanced sensors, highly integrated mission systems and is equipped with air to air and air to ground weaponry.
-It is capable of undertaking a wide range of operations from land bases and the Queen Elizabeth Class Carriers (QECC).
+The Joint Strike Fighter has been selected as the aircraft to meet the Joint Combat Aircraft requirement, and provides the UK with a fifth generation air system.
+Joint Combat Aircraft will provide the UK with an expeditionary multi-role fighter with the ability to enter and operate within contested airspace.
+Using secure links it will operate as a Combat Intelligence, Surveillance, Target Acquisition & Reconnaissance platform providing intelligence to troops on the ground, and when required will be able to employ a range of sophisticated weaponry, even through adverse

 Approval was obtained in November 1996 to enter the Concept Demonstration Phase on the Joint Strike Fighter programme under a Memorandum of Understanding signed in December 1995.
 The phase began in November 1996 with two competing United States Prime Contractors (Boeing and Lockheed Martin) designing and flying demonstration aircraft on which the selection of the preferred bidder was based.
 The phase completed in October 2001 with the announcement of Lockheed Martin as the successful bidder.

-The project has followed an incremental acquisition strategy from its conception.
-A Main Gate approval (Main Gate 1) was obtained in January 2001 for participation in the System Development and Demonstration (SDD) phase of the Joint Strike Fighter programme, leading to signature that same month by UK and United States governments of the SDD Memorandum of Understanding.
-The UK is the only Level 1 Partner Nation within the SDD programme, along with the United States Services, and is able to decide and agree the Requirements within the JSF Contract Specification, which delivers the Block 3 capability required by the UK at initial operating capability.
+Studies into alternative options to Joint Strike Fighter to meet the requirement were also conducted but were rejected on cost grounds.
+A Main Gate demonstration approval was obtained in January 2001 for the participation in the System Development and Demonstration phase of the Joint Strike Fighter programme.

-The selection of Lockheed Martin as the Joint Strike Fighter and Air System prime contractor included a teaming agreement with Northrop Grumman and BAE Systems to collectively form Team Joint Strike Fighter.
+Following the 1998 Strategic Defence Review, UK participation in the Concept Demonstration Phase of the programme and significant analysis, the US Joint Strike Fighter was selected to meet the Joint Combat Aircraft requirement for Carrier Strike.
+A Main Gate demonstration approval was obtained in January 2001 for participation in the System Development and Demonstration phase of the Joint Strike Fighter programme, leading to signature that month by UK and United States governments of the System Development and Demonstration Memorandum of Understanding.
+The selection of Lockheed Martin as the Joint Strike Fighter air system prime contractor included a teaming agreement with Northrop Grumman and BAE Systems to collectively form Team Joint Strike Fighter.
 Two separate and competitive propulsion contracts were awarded to Pratt and Whitney for the F135 engine and General Electric/Rolls Royce Fighter Engine Team for the F136 engine.
 In April 2011, the F135 engine was selected as the sole engine variant within the Joint Strike Fighter programme.
+Whilst other partners joined the programme at Level 2 and 3 entry arrangements, only United States and UK requirements have driven the System Development and Demonstration baseline solution.

-In September 2002 the UK selected the Short Take Off and Vertical Landing (STOVL) Joint Strike Fighter variant to meet the Joint Combat Aircraft requirement.
-A review of the Joint Strike Fighter Programme, and the viability of the STOVL design was completed in January 2005 post a period of anticipated contract non-compliance.
-It concluded that a successful programme of weight reduction initiatives and other performance enhancements had restored confidence in the STOVL design, which should remain the UK's preferred solution to meet the JCA requirement.
+In September 2002 the UK selected the Short Take Off and Vertical Landing Joint Strike Fighter variant to meet the Joint Combat Aircraft requirement.
+A review of the Joint Strike Fighter Programme and the viability of the Short Take Off and Vertical Landing design was completed in January 2005.
+It concluded that a successful programme of weight reduction initiatives and other performance enhancements had restored confidence that the Short Take Off and Vertical Landing design should remain the UK's planning assumption.
 A further review by the Investment Approvals Board in July 2006 confirmed this decision.

-On 12 December 2006 Minister of State for Defence Equipment and Support signed the Production Sustainment and Follow-on Development Memorandum of Understanding, which coincided with Main Gate 2 approval.
-This MoU committed the UK to a collaborative partnership with 8 other international partners.

-In March 2009, approval (Main Gate 3) was given for the participation in joint Initial Operational Test & Evaluation with the United States Services.
-This Main Gate procured 3 Operational Test aircraft.
+On 12 December 2006 Minister of State for Defence Equipment and Support signed the Production Sustainment and Follow-on Development Memorandum of Understanding.
+In March 2009, approval was given for the Joint Combat Aircraft incremental strategy, for participation in joint Initial Operational Test & Evaluation with the United States Services.